telerik/xaml-docs/controls/radwordsprocessing/model/section.md

 * __PageOrientation__: Specifies if the pages in the section should be in Portrait or in Landscape orientation.
-This property is used to determine the actual size of the paper to use on the printer and does not reflect the document's visualization.
-In order to show the document in different mode you can use the [Rotate method](#rotating-a-section).
+This property is used to determine the actual size of the paper to use on the printer and does not reflect document's visualization.
+In order to affect Section's appearance you should change PageSize and PageMargin properties, or use the [Rotate method](#rotating-a-section), which will change them according to the desired page orientation.

 #### __C#__